Paranoid mode¶

 Paranoid mode does not encrypt existing databases.
 It does not create cryptographic identity.
 It does not certify exposed deployments.
 It does not sandbox connected agents, replace host firewalls, or validate third-party A2A conformance.

-The first implementation should remain an operator checklist plus strict local defaults.
+The hub implementation remains an operator checklist plus strict local defaults.
 Later work can promote individual checks into enforcement only after the relevant feature exists and has focused tests, documentation, migration notes, and release evidence.